ojarva/python-sshpubkeys/README.rst

 - strict_mode: defaults to True.
 Disallows keys OpenSSH's ssh-keygen refuses to create.
 For instance, this includes DSA keys where length != 1024 bits and RSA keys shorter than 1024-bit.
 If set to False, tries to allow all keys OpenSSH accepts, including highly insecure 1-bit DSA keys.
 - skip_option_parsing: if set to True, options string is not parsed (ssh.options_raw is populated, but ssh.options is not).
+- disallow_options: if set to True, options are not allowed and it will raise an InvalidOptionsError.

 Exceptions
 ----------